toarnold/Coremoran.BluePrism.Json/README.md

 ![Object Enviroment Variables](Doc/images/environment.png)

 The ```Nuget: ...``` variable is a csv (comma separated value) and has the following scheme ```<NuGet-Package-Name,Package-Version,Relativ-Assembly-Path-inside-the-package>```.
-If multiple VBOs are using this package all should reference and use this environemnt variable to avoid assembly-version-hell.
+If multiple VBOs are using this package all should reference and use this environment variable to avoid assembly-version-hell.

 Configure ```BluePrismAddOnDirectory``` to an existing directory.
 This directory will hold your expanded NuGet packages and other assemblies if needed.